nllz/IRTF-HRPC/draft-research.md

 ### Identifying qualities of technical concepts that relate to human rights

-#### Mapping protocols and standards related to human rights
+#### Mapping protocols and standards to human rights
-By combining data from the three data sources named above, an extensive list of  protocols and standards that potentially enable the Internet as a tool for freedom of expression and association.
+By combining data from the three data sources named above, an extensive list of protocols and standards that potentially enable the Internet as a tool for freedom of expression and association was created.
 In order to determine the enabling (or inhibiting) features we relied on direct references of such impact in the RFCs, as well as input from the community.
 On the basis of this analysis a list of RFCs that describe standards and protocols that are potentially closely related to human rights was compiled.

-#### Extracting concepts from mapped RFCs
+#### Extracting concepts from selected RFCs
-Mapping the protocols and standards that are related to human rights and create a human rights enabeling environment was the first step.
+Identifying the protocols and standards that are related to human rights and create a human rights enabeling environment was the first step.
 For that we needed to focus on specific technical concepts that underlie these protocols and  standards.
 On the basis of this list a number of technical concepts that appeared frequently was extracted, and used to create a second list of technical terms that, when combined, create an enabling environment for excercising human rights on the Internet.

 #### Building a common vocabulary of technical concepts that impact human rights
-While interviewing experts, mapping RFCs and compiling technical definitions several concepts of convergence and divergence were identified.
+While interviewing experts, investigating RFCs and compiling technical definitions several concepts of convergence and divergence were identified.
 To ensure that the discussion was based on a common understanding of terms and vocabulary, a list of definitions was created.
 The definitions are based on the wording found in various IETF documents, and if these were unavailable definitions were taken from definitions from other Standards Developing Organizations or academic literature, as indicated in the vocabulary section.

 #### Translating Human Rights Concepts into Technical Definitions
-The previous steps allowed for the clarification of relation between human rights and technical concepts.
+The previous steps allowed for the clarification of relations between human rights and technical concepts.
 The steps taken show how the research process zoomed in, from compiling a broad lists of protocols and standards that relate to human rights to extracting the precise technical concepts that make up these protocols and standards, in order to understand the relationship between the two.
 This sub-section presents the next step: translating human rights to technical concepts by matching the individuals components of the rights to the accompanying technical concepts, allowing for the creation of a list of technical concepts that when combined create an enabling environment for human rights.

 #### List technical terms that combined create enabling environment for human rights
 On the basis of the prior steps the following  list of  technical terms, that when combined create an enabling environment for human rights, such a freedom of expression and freedom of association, was drafted.